dankegel/buildbot/master/docs/manual/cfg-wwwhooks.rst

         change_hook_dialects={ 'gitlab' : True }
     )

-When this is setup you should add a `POST` service pointing to ``/change_hook/gitlab`` relative to the root of the web status.
+Then on the Gitlab side, go to Project / Settings / Web Hooks and add a Push Event webhook with a url pointing to ``/change_hook/gitlab`` relative to the root of the web status.
-For example, it the grid URL is ``http://builds.example.com/bbot/grid``, then point GitLab to ``http://builds.example.com/change_hook/gitlab``.
+For example, if the grid URL is ``http://builds.example.com/bbot/grid``, then point GitLab to ``http://builds.example.com/change_hook/gitlab``.

 The project and/or codebase can also be passed in the URL by appending ``?project=name`` or ``?codebase=foo`` to the URL.
 These parameters will be passed along to the scheduler.